linli2492/DataAnalyticsAndVisualization/PortfolioManagementAndRiskAnalytics/PortfolioOptimizationWithConstraints/README.md

 # Porfolio Optimization using Modern Portfolio Theory with Real World Constraints

-The main goal of this project is to develop a portfolio opmization model using modern portfolio theory (MPT) whilst incorporating real-world constraints such as minimum allocations, maximumallocations and liquidity constraints.
+The main goal of this project is to develop a portfolio opmization model using modern portfolio theory (MPT) whilst incorporating real-world constraints such as minimum allocations, maximum allocations and liquidity constraints.

 It aims to provide a practical solution that balances risk and return while adhering to practical constraints faced by portfolio managers.